Denis2054/AIMANGEMENT/README.md

 ![](https://github.com/Denis2054/NEXTGENAI/blob/master/nextgenai2.gif)

-This is a course I use for live online AI sessions.
+This is a course for live online AI sessions.

 ## Goal
 Provide insight on how to implement real-life AI solutions in a holistic way using all of the tools available to us.